-Stage Fright in the Actor explores the phenomena of stage fright—a universal experience which ranges in intensity from a relatively easy to conceal sense of anxiety to an overwhelming feeling of terror—from the actor’s perspective, unearthing its social, cultural and personal roots.
+Stage Fright in the Actor explores the phenomena of stage fright—a universal experience that ranges in intensity from a relatively easy-to-conceal sense of anxiety to an overwhelming feeling of terror—from the actor’s perspective, unearthing its social, cultural, and personal roots.

-Drawing on her experience as both an actor trainer and licensed psychotherapist, Linda Brennan recounts the testimonies of professional actors to paint a clear picture of the artistic, behavioural, cognitive, physiological and psychological characteristics of stage fright.
-This book encourages the reader to reflect on their own experiences whilst guided by the stories of fellow actors.
-Their personal accounts, combined with clinical research and practical exercises, will help readers to identify, manage, and even conquer this ‘demon in the wings’.
+Drawing on her experience as both an actor trainer and a licensed psychotherapist, Linda Brennan recounts the testimonies of professional actors to paint a clear picture of the artistic, behavioral, cognitive, physiological, and psychological characteristics of stage fright.
+This book encourages the reader to reflect on their own experiences while guided by the stories of fellow actors.
+Their personal accounts, combined with clinical research and practical exercises, will help readers to identify, manage, and even conquer this "demon in the wings."

-Acknowledgements; Disclaimer; Definition of Terms; Preface; How to Use This Book; Front Quotes; 1 The Presence of Stage Fright; 2 No Dogs or Actors Allowed; 3 The Actor’s Anxiety; 4 Causes of Stage Fright; 5 Stage Fright Off Stage; 6 The Stage Fright Experience: Actor’s Interviews; 7 Your Stage Fright Experience; 8 Putting it All Together; Back Quotes; Bibliography
+Acknowledgements; Disclaimer; Definition of Terms; Preface; How to Use This Book; Front Quotes; 1 The Presence of Stage Fright; 2 No Dogs or Actors Allowed; 3 The Actor’s Anxiety; 4 Causes of Stage Fright; 5 Stage Fright Off Stage; 6 The Stage Fright Experience; 7 Your Stage Fright Experience; 8 Putting it All Together; Back Quotes; Bibliography; Index

 Linda Brennan, PhD, is on the faculty of the American Academy of Dramatic Arts (Voice and Speech Department Chair, Director) in Los Angeles.
 She is also a psychotherapist in private practice specializing in anxiety disorders.